DePayFi/public-documentation/docs/payments/tips/index.md

   </div>
 </div>

 ## Differentiation

-While "Payments" require you to set a fix amount and the user has to pay the fix amount, with Donations your user can select the amount freely.
+While "Payments" require you to set a fix amount and the user has to pay the fix amount, with Tips your user can select the amount freely.